Mexico car production at risk as coronavirus hits Chinese suppliers - officials

 The fast-spreading coronavirus outbreak has rippled through the global economy and upended supply chains.
 More than 119,100 people have been infected by disease and 4,298 have died, the vast majority in China, according to a Reuters tally.

+Late on Tuesday, the Mexican unit of German carmaker Volkswagen VOWG_p.DE said it had isolated in hospital an external trainer suspected of carrying the virus who recently visited its plant in the central city of Puebla.

-If Mexican automakers were forced to suspend production, that would not bode well for President Andres Manuel Lopez Obrador's plans to lift Latin America's second-largest economy out of a mild recession.
+If automakers had to suspend production, it would not bode well for President Andres Manuel Lopez Obrador's plans to lift Latin America's second-largest economy out of a mild recession.

 Nearly 80% of Mexican-made vehicles are shipped to its top trade partner, the United States.

-Aguascalientes, a hub of Mexican car manufacturing in the central part of the country, is home to two plants owned by Nissan Motor Co 7201.T, one by Mercedes-Benz, and a Daimler DAIGn.DE and Renault-Nissan Alliance joint-venture complex.
+Aguascalientes, a hub of car manufacturing in central Mexico, is home to two plants owned by Nissan Motor Co 7201.T, one by Mercedes-Benz, and a Daimler DAIGn.DE and Renault-Nissan Alliance joint-venture complex.

-Operations in Aguascalientes are running normally, said a spokeswoman for Daimler AG, Mercedes-Benz's parent company.
+Operations in Aguascalientes are running normally, said a spokeswoman for Daimler AG, Mercedes-Benz's parent.

 Nissan has started sending parts by plane to its Mexican plants instead of by ship, despite an increase in cost, to avoid any setbacks to production, said Nissan Mexico corporate communications director Luciana Herrmann.